Last updated on August 5th, 2023 at 09:41 pm

 Ordinarily, you should be able to make a transfer from one dom account to another, but this is subject to the regulations of the CBN.

-Before now, you can easily wire USD to another account to receive payment in Naira, but that seems to have changed.
+Before now, you could easily wire USD to another account to receive payment in Naira, but that seems to have changed.

-How to exchange foreign currency in your dom account to Naira
+How to convert dollar in your dom account to Naira

-So you’ve received some dollars or pounds in your account and thinking on how to convert them to naira for local use?
+So you’ve received some dollars or pounds in your account and thinking about how to convert them to naira for local use?

-How will Domiciliary Account be operated In Nigeria?
+How will Domiciliary accounts be operated In Nigeria?

 This is how dom accounts will be used:

-1) Domiciliary accounts will be used to deposits export proceeds (inflow from exports of goods and services from Nigeria)
+1) Domiciliary accounts will be used to deposit export proceeds (inflow from exports of goods and services from Nigeria)

 2) They can only be used for business operations.

 3) Extra funds remaining in the domiciliary accounts will be sold in the Investors and Exporters (I&E) Window.